 The Creative Arts

-The children are fortunate to have dedicated arts activities as part of their weekly curriculum.
+The children have dedicated arts activities as part of their weekly curriculum.

 ART AND DESIGN